N0153128/Altnet/README.md

 - ### Board

 Users can create threads in the Board section of the site, comment on them, share pictures, discuss their interests and share their own content.
-Threads act just like any other Post on social media, but on the FORGE, they have their own place to live.
+Threads act just like any other Post on social media, but on the Altnet, they have their own place to live.
 Some Threads will be pinned to their categories, which most likely will contain brief description of the category and it's rules.
 If any unpinned thread reaches the age of 1 month, it will be locked and sent to the *Archive*.